agnelovaz/dali-documentation/docs/native-tutorials/resources.md

 and its visual quality benefits from being prefiltered. </br>
 DESIRED_WIDTH and DESIRED_HEIGHT can be set to the Image visual and then FITTING_MODE.</br>

-The Dali::FittingMode namespace provides 4 algorithms, which can be used to fit an image to a desired rectangle,</br>
-a desired width, or a desired height.</br>
+The Dali::FittingMode namespace provides 4 algorithms, which can be used to fit an image to a desired rectangle, a desired width, or a desired height.</br>

 The fitting modes and suggested use cases are as follows: